wngaw/wngaw.github.io/_posts/2019-04-16-logistic-regression.md

 - BFGS
 - L-BFGS

-While these advanced algorithms are more complex and difficult to understand, they have the advantages of converging faster and not needing to pick learning rate, $$\alpha$$.
+While these advanced algorithms are more complex and difficult to understand, they have the advantages of converging faster and not needing to pick learning rate $$\alpha$$.

 ## Multiclass Classification